purtill/purtill.github.io/_posts/2021-01-20-venice_airbnb.md

 during the 2020.
 This article will examine the impact of the pandemic on Venice’s Airbnb ecosystem between August 2019 and August 2020.
-We will consider how the distribution and cost of properties changed in the year, and which locations have bee n the most impacted.
+We will consider how the distribution and cost of properties changed in the year, and which locations have been the most impacted.

 Our Data Source
 ---------------